GCUGreyArea/python-parser/README.md

   acomplish the classification and extraction of `token` values from some string.
 - **Token**: A named tage for a value expressed in a pattern's `map` criteria.
-- **Triggers**: A directive that programs the parser to resubmit a fragment for further parsing by the specified `engine`, using the specified `partition`.
+- **Trigger**: A directive that programs the parser to resubmit a fragment for further parsing by the specified `engine`, using the specified `partition`.
 - **Engine**: A grouping of `patterns` attached to a specific `format` and `partition`, along with the functionality to extract `fragments` from that